Updated June 2024

 The answer you want to give your interviewer when asked this job personality question is that of professionalism.
 A candidate should maintain composure when faced with an issue and be willing to address the issue behind closed doors if they disagree with the policy.

-5. “I would like to know about a time when you were responsible for motivating a coworker.”
+8. Describe a time when you were responsible for motivating a coworker

-The best way to answer is by detailing how you’ve encouraged your other team members.
-This can be anything from inspiring them with ideas on a project they’re working on or can be something non-work-related that helps boost the overall mood or productivity of the office.
+The best way to answer is by detailing how you’ve encouraged your teammates.
+This can be anything from inspiring them with ideas on a project they’re working on or celebrating out-of-work achievements.
+How have you helped boost the overall mood or productivity of the office?

-This shows not only that you have a leadership drive, but you’re able to assess those around you and uplift them, which is a quality all good leaders possess.
+This shows not only that you have a leadership drive, but you’re able to assess those around you and uplift them — capabilities all good leaders possess.

 A candidate’s ability to be candid and open is evaluated by observing their willingness to speak openly and honestly when it’s easier to remain silent.
 It’s common for most people to avoid conflict with their boss.
 However, as previously covered, everyone makes mistakes, even those in higher positions.